JorgeHI/RenderHUB/README.md

 - Custom Profiles creation and management.
 - Support for all Nuke's native nodes.
-- Option to hide link for boolean conditions (disable & switch)
+- Option to hide boolean conditions links (disable & switch)
 - Script cleaning.
 Remove all expressions and custom knobs to remove the Render_HUB from your script and keep it working.
 - Selection utilities by node types and parent nodes.